 \subsubsection{Paraconsistent reasoning (RQ2)}

 We add explicit contradictions to the \textbf{Pizza} to test entailment under inconsistency, i.e., paraconsistent reasoning.
 As shown in Table \ref{tab:pizza_paraconsistent}, with the introduction of a single or few inconsistent statements, symbolic \ALC{} reasoners such as FaCT++ \cite{tsarkov2006fact++} and HermiT \cite{shearer2008hermit} fail to compute useful entailments.
-However, $\ModelName{}$ can consistently compute entailments with low error and distinguish between entailments and unprovable axioms.
+However, $\ModelName{}$ can still compute statements that would have been entailed without the inconsistent statements added with low error, and distinguish between entailments and unprovable axioms.
 Entailed axioms have additional support within the loss function and the parts of the models related to entailed axioms will degenerate more slowly than other parts; this difference allows $\ModelName{}$ to compute entailments even in the presence of inconsistency.
-However, $\ModelName$ will eventually fail to distinguish between entailed and non-entailed statements when many contradictory statements are present (shown in the last a few rows of Table \ref{tab:pizza_paraconsistent}).
+However, $\ModelName$ will eventually fail to distinguish between entailed and non-entailed statements when many contradictory statements are present (shown in the last few rows of Table \ref{tab:pizza_paraconsistent}).
 This is also a direct consequence of the fact that $\ModelName{}$ computes approximate entailments and that every statement is entailed by an inconsistent ontology.
-We also evaluate the improvement provided by multi-model entailment under inconsistency.
-The results are shown in Table \ref{tab:pizza_para_and_multi} in the Supplementary Materials.
+We also evaluate the improvement provided by multi-model entailment under inconsistency (Table 3 in the Supplementary Materials).